BROWSER GAME DEVS, TAKE CARE OF THE BASICS

 What is that?

-When you write summary of your game start with answer to simplest questions, like what is your game - is it single or multiplayer, what genre it is, what motifs does it contain or what inspired you to develop that game.
-Answers to those questions will give your visitor all the info he / she needs to get the general idea what they are dealing with here.
+When you write a summary of your game, start with answer to the simplest questions, like what your game is - it is single or multiplayer, what genre it is, what motifs does it contain or what inspired you to develop that game.
+Answers to those questions will give your visitor all the info he / she needs to get the general idea of what they are dealing with here.

 Screenshots